 where $A:=(64\pi G/3)\rho_{{\rm cr}}$ and $B:=8(2\rho_{{\rm cr}}/\pi_{\phi}^{2})^{1/3}/r_{b}^{2}$ are constants.
-Behaviour of $\Theta_{b}$ with respect to $X$, for the different choices of the initial conditions, is given by figure \ref{F-thetaa}.
-Therein, the solid curves represent the trajectories provided by the semiclassical gravitational collapse; whereas the dashed curve shows the classical trajectories which coincides with the semiclassical ones for $X\ll 1$.
-The equation for the apparent horizon on the effective geometry can be obtained by equating (\ref{theta2-q2-X}) to zero.
-Then, we get
+The behaviours of $\Theta_{b}$, with respect to $X$, for the different choices of the initial conditions, are sketched in figure \ref{F-thetaa}.
+Therein, the solid curves represent the trajectories provided by the semiclassical gravitational collapse; whereas the dotted curve shows the classical trajectories (which coincides with the semiclassical ones for $X\ll1$).
+An equation defining the apparent horizon for the effective geometry can be obtained by equating (\ref{theta2-q2-X}) to zero.
+So, we obtain

-Solving this equation, we obtain the values of energy density at which apparent horizons form.
+To solve this last equation, we compute the values of energy density at which the apparent horizons form.
 This corresponds to the intersections of the $\Theta_{b}$ curve with the horizontal axe in figure \ref{F-thetaa}.
-Therefore, depending on the initial conditions, in particular on the choice of the $r_{b}$, three cases can be evaluated, which correspond to \emph{no} apparent horizon formation, one and two horizon formations.
-Notice that, denoted by a dashed curve, always only one horizon can form classically.
+Therefore, depending on the initial conditions, in particular on the choice of the boundary radius $r_{b}$, three cases can be evaluated, which correspond to \emph{no} apparent horizon formation, one and two horizons formation.
+Notice that, denoted by a dotted curve, only one horizon can form classically.
 Let us to be more precise as follows.

 In the one hand, the modified Friedmann equation (\ref{Friedmann-eff}) allows to determine the energy density at which speed of the collapse, $|\dot{a}|$, reaches its maximum.
 From Eq.~(\ref{Friedmann-eff}) we can present $|\dot{a}|$ as